Ransaka/Ransaka/Ransaka's Blog/Building AI Agent With Llama 3.md

 ![User is asking for the most cost-effective purchase he/she can make.](../Images/ai-agents/example2.png)

 Alright, let’s bring life into this application.
-Here we are going to use Meta’s Llama 3 model with function calling capability.
-As per their announcement, the 3 models are capable of using tools and functions more effectively.
+Here, we are going to use Meta’s Llama 3 model with function calling capability.
+However, this can be done using the 3.1 models as well.
+According to [their announcement](https://ai.meta.com/blog/meta-llama-3-1/), the 3.1 models are capable of using tools and functions more effectively.

-These are multilingual and have a significantly longer context length of 128K, state-of-the-art tool use, and overall stronger reasoning capabilities
+>These are multilingual and have a significantly longer context length of 128K, state-of-the-art tool use, and overall stronger reasoning capabilities

-However, for this article, I’m going to use Groq Cloud, hence I am going to use their Groq/Llama-3-Groq-70B-Tool-Use model.
+For this article, I’m going to use Groq Cloud, hence I am going to use their `Groq/Llama-3-Groq-70B-Tool-Use` model.
 As per the initial workflow of this application, this should consist of an embedding model, a retriever, and two main tools for handling user purchase interests and cost-related concerns.
 Long story short, we need something similar to what we described in the diagram below.

 ![Architecture Diagram](../Images/ai-agents//architecture.webp)

 Now we have to use an LLM orchestration framework.
-For that, I am picking my all-time favourite, Haystack.
+For that, I am picking my all-time favourite, [Haystack](https://haystack.deepset.ai/).

 Okay, we got what we need.
 Let’s jump into the real work!

 ## Loading and Indexing data
 Since we have an RAG pipeline, we should build a document indexing service as the first step.
 Since this is a demo, I am going to use the in-memory vector database that Haystack offers.
 Please note that each document in our vector database contains,

-- content — which we use to perform similarity search
+- Content — which we use to perform similarity search
 - Id — Unique identifier
 - Price — Product price
 - URL — Product URL